 Check if contractors are insured

-Rather than taking out insurance yourself, you may be able to cover yourself simply by hiring contractors who are fully insured themselves.
+Rather than taking out insurance yourself, you may be able to cover yourself when building a home in Utah or elsewhere simply by hiring contractors who are fully insured themselves.
+This can save you an enormous amount of stress, headaches and paperwork, and by leaving it to the experts you'll be guaranteed appropriate coverage if anything does go wrong.
 Many contractors will have public liability insurance, which covers you against any potential injuries caused to anyone or any potential damage caused to anyone’s property during the build.
 It’s also worth checking if they provide a performance bond for construction of your self-build.
 This is a guarantee of sorts that will ensure you are paid compensation if for some reason construction is not completed.
 Hopefully, you won’t need these forms of cover, but it’s useful to have them just in case.

 Physically secure your site

 While your home is being built, it could be important to make sure that the site is adequately secured so that there is no risk of vandalism, theft of equipment or squatting.
 This could include putting up security cameras or building a temporary anti-climb barrier around the site.
 This is particularly worthwhile when it comes to construction projects in urban areas.

 There are all kinds of unexpected setbacks to be wary of when building a home from bad weather to delays in shipping materials.
 This can result in having to spend extra money that you may not have budgeted for.
 For this reason, you should try not to have too tight a budget.
 Having some cash spare will help to cover any problems so that you don’t end up running out of money mid-construction.